DataDog/integrations-extras/instabug/README.md

 # Instabug integration
 ## Overview

-[Instabug][1] helps mobile teams proactively improve the quality of their mobile apps and deliver the high-quality experience to end users.
-You can use APM, Crash Reporting, and Bug Reporting tools to help optimize your app's performance and deliver a high-quality experience to your users.
+[Instabug][1] helps mobile teams proactively improve the quality of their mobile apps and deliver a high-quality experience to end users.
+You can use APM, Crash Reporting, and Bug Reporting tools to help optimize your app's performance and improve the end-user experience.

 Instabug provides a dashboard widget for Datadog dashboards that helps monitor your overall app health and how users perceive your app's performance with just one number, the App Apdex.
 The widget provides:
 - The overall App Apdex score.